GautBlrn/movie-recommender/README.md

 # 🎬 Movie Recommender System

-Content-based movie recommendation system built with Python & scikit-learn.
+A content-based movie recommendation system built with Python.

-This project demonstrates an end-to-end Data Science pipeline: data cleaning → feature engineering → KNN similarity → recommendations.
+This project demonstrates data preprocessing, feature engineering, and a K-Nearest Neighbors approach to recommend similar movies using movie metadata.

+It is a practical showcase of real-world Data Science and Machine Learning skills, with a reproducible pipeline and modular structure.

 ---